Sober Bucket List – Events and Things to Try Sober

 Go to a Nightclub Sober

 This is an interesting one, because the first question we’d ask is ‘do you really want to add this to your list?’
-We haven’t been to a normal night club yet, but we have been to a sober rave through Flamingo AF and Dry Wave.
+We haven’t been to a normal night club yet, but we have been to a sober rave through Dry Wave.
 This experience was immense, not only did we hear the music we loved, see the incredible lighting which added to the atmosphere, but we felt in a safe space to dance as freely as we wanted.

 Of course, there will always be downsides and for us it came in the form of awkwardness.
 Yes, we felt a little out of place at times and although we had intended to go and make new friends, we quickly realised that was impossible because of the noise.
 This led to wine witch (your inner cravings) kicking in and telling us how much better it would be if we drank alcohol.
 We hadn’t expected her to kick in, so it was a little alarming, but thankfully we were far enough into sobriety that it didn’t influence us too much.
 Of course, you will get tired more easily and ache more because you’ve not numbed your brain and body.
 Also, the music can be a little too loud, but you can always prepare with ear plugs if you need them to dull it down a little.
 Being sober means you have to find new ways to interact and experience life.
 You will notice so much more than you ever did when you drank and this can be a good and a bad thing, so it’s worth determining if a nightclub even interests you anymore.